gopalmallya/csv2table/README.md

 # csv2table
- csv2table is Oracle Apex, dynamic action plugin, built to upload large csv datasets (100mb-1gb+) into table, by streaming the local or remote csv file, keeping the browser memory low and using parallel sessions for fast and efficient uploads.
+ csv2table is Oracle APEX, dynamic action plugin, built to upload large csv datasets (100mb-1gb+) into table, by streaming the local or remote csv file, keeping the browser memory low and using parallel sessions for fast and efficient uploads.

 **Why use csv2table?**

-Uploading large csv datasets (100mb-1gb+) from apex application can take hours to upload, parse and insert into table, csv2table plugin solves this problem, makes it a lot (10x) faster.
+Uploading large csv datasets (100mb-1gb+) from APEX application can take hours to upload, parse and insert into table, csv2table plugin solves this problem, makes it a lot (10x) faster.

 Note - I have uploaded 1.5GB of csv file without exhausting browser memory under 11 minutes in free oracle cloud VM environment, which comes to ~ 2mb/sec.
 I believe in production environment, one can upload 1GB csv file under 1 minute by tuning chunkSize and Threads.
 Please read FAQ for more information.